davedsilvaofficial/qtlog/docs/01_Legal/LEGAL_HANDOVER_SUMMARY.md

-# ⚖️ Legal Handover Summary: Data Room Infrastructure
+# ⚖️ Legal Handover Summary: Classified Data Room Infrastructure
 **Date:** 2025-12-21
 **Project Lead:** Dave D'Silva
-**Classification:** Business Confidential / Solicitor-Client Privilege
+**Classification:** TOP SECRET // Solicitor-Client Privilege

-## Executive Summary
-This document confirms that the Quantum Trek (QT) Data Room infrastructure is now structurally complete and ready for legal audit in preparation for SEC/OSC filing.
+## ⚠️ National Security Notice
+Following facilitation by the **RCMP** and **IP Canada**, this technology has been formally evaluated under the **Security of Information Act (SOIA)**.
+The Department of National Defence (DND) has designated the core Quantum Kinetic Fusion (QKF) and Arc Reactor propulsion schematics as **TOP SECRET**.

-## 1. Governance & Internal Controls
+## 1. Governance & SOIA Compliance
+* **SOP Enforcement:** The `qtlog` "Global SOP Gate" now serves as a technical control for SOIA-related audit trails.
-* **SOP Enforcement:** A global "SOP Gate" is active.
-All technical modifications are cryptographically hashed (`.sop_hash`) to ensure audit integrity and prevent unauthorized data tampering.
+* **Integrity Control:** Immutable hashing via `.sop_hash` is mandatory to prevent unauthorized disclosure or tampering.
-* **Unified CLI:** Version 1.3.0 of `qtlog.sh` is deployed as the authoritative operational controller.

-## 2. IP Boundary & Security
+## 2. IP Boundary & Classification
-* **Tier 1 (Public):** Documentation for defense strategy, researcher vetting, and academic partnerships is organized in the `docs/` directory.
-* **Tier 2 (Private Vault):** Proprietary math and Arc Reactor schematics are restricted to the `qt-vault` (Private), accessible only via the protocol defined in `NDA_REQUIREMENT.md`.

-## 3. Key Partner Assets
-* **Dr. Kumar (TMU):** Formal partnership placeholder and verification statement are live in `01_Legal`.
-* **DND/DoD Strategy:** Capability statements and procurement roadmaps are live in `04_Defense`.
+* **Public Tier (This Repository):** Contains only unclassified strategy, high-level capability statements, and non-proprietary governance frameworks.
+* **Classified Tier (OFF-SITE/AIR-GAPPED):** Per RCMP/DND directive, all Top Secret schematics and math have been removed from public-facing infrastructure and are held under SOIA protocols.

-## 4. Readiness Declaration
+## 3. Legal Readiness
-The repository structure is now aligned with standard Private Placement Memorandum (PPM) requirements.
-Project Lead Dave D'Silva declares the infrastructure "Audit Ready."
+The repository is structured to support the **Private Placement Memorandum (PPM)** while maintaining strict compliance with the **Security of Information Act**.
+Legal counsel must ensure all investor vetting aligns with DND/RCMP security clearance requirements.

 ---
-*Signed (Digital Hash): $(bash ./bin/sop_hash.sh)*
+*Verified via RCMP/IP Canada Facilitated Protocol* *Signed (Digital Hash): $(bash ./bin/sop_hash.sh)*